Skip to main content

 As an attending physician, you are primarily responsible for treatment and authorizing time loss for a workers’ compensation patient.
 Generally, a medical doctor, osteopathic physician, podiatric physician and surgeon, or oral or maxillofacial surgeon qualifies as an attending physician.
 An authorized nurse practitioner may assume a similar role for a limited time.

-(A chiropractic physician, naturopathic physician, and physician assistant also may qualify as an attending physician, but only for a limited period.
-See Type B.)
+(A chiropractic physician, naturopathic physician, and physician associate also may qualify as an attending physician, but only for a limited period.
+See Type B and C.)

-A physician assistant or authorized nurse practitioner may provide treatment on your behalf while you continue to be the patient’s attending physician (you authorize time loss and remain primarily responsible for the treatment).
+A physician associate or authorized nurse practitioner may provide treatment on your behalf while you continue to be the patient’s attending physician (you authorize time loss and remain primarily responsible for the treatment).

 Emergency room physicians may authorize time loss only for a maximum of 14 days when they refer the patient to another primary care provider for care.